Dumonvil/VotePam/README.md

 **Optional Nice-to-have Stories**

-- [ ] Users can search each candidate either president, senator or deputy
+- [ ] Users can search each candidate either president, senator or Member of Parliament
 - [ ] User can log out

 ### 2. Screen Archetypes